kovacsv/assimpjs/README.md

 ### 4. Build the native project (optional)

 If you want to debug the code, it's useful to build a native project.
 To do that, just use cmake to generate the project of your choice.

+## How to run locally?

+To run the demo and the examples locally, you have to start a web server.
+Run `npm install` from the root directory, then run `npm start` and visit `http://localhost:8080`.